 - Dust with cocoa powder and powdered sugar to serve!

-You could also end Thanksgiving dinner with these non-cook cinnamon pecan truffles from A Dash of Compassion.
+You could also end Thanksgiving dinner with A Dash of Compassion's non-cook cinnamon pecan truffles.
 Just make them in advance and tuck them away until after dinner.
-Additionally, you can stun your guests with this decadent peanut butter pumpkin fudge from Crazy for Crust: their no-cook, no-chill recipe couldn't be easier.
+Additionally, you can stun your guests with Crazy for Crust's decadent peanut butter pumpkin fudge: their no-cook, no-chill recipe couldn't be easier.

-These delectable desserts are so yummy, you may be tempted to never use the oven for your future Thanksgiving sweets.
-And with some of these wacky ways to cook your turkey, you may not need the oven at all for any of your entrées... period.
+These delectable desserts are so yummy, you may be tempted never to use the oven for your future Thanksgiving sweets.
+And with some of the wacky ways to cook your turkey, you may not need the oven at all for any of your entrées.
+Period.

 Let us know if you've got any other fantastic dishes — dessert or otherwise — that don't require an oven in the comments below.
 Sharing is caring, and everyone knows that Thanksgiving hosts need every bit of care they can get on the big day.